isomerpages/moe-chungchenghighm/_about-us/Strategic Directions.md

 ST2 – Develop our students holistically to nurture leaders of the future

-ST3 – Quality Care and Strong Pride our Culture

-ST4 – Synergistic Partnerships our Support

-ST5 – Effective Organisation the Foundation
+ST3 – Forge purposeful partnerships to enrich school experience

+ST4 – Build an effective organisation to achieve school excellence